U.S. Senate moves forward on gun safety legislation - NewsBreak

 “This bipartisan gun safety bill protects the Second Amendment rights of law-abiding citizens while taking steps to make our communities safer,” he said.
 “It will strengthen background checks, provide federal assistance for state crisis intervention programs, enhance penalties for trafficking and straw purchasing firearms, and invest in school safety and mental health.”

-The post U.S. Senate moves forward on gun safety legislation appeared first on Oregon Capital Chronicle .
+The post U.S. Senate moves forward on gun safety legislation appeared first on Kansas Reflector .

 Comments / 1